williamhatch/spree_themes/README.md

   bundle exec rake db:sync_templates THEME_NAME=<theme_name>
   ```

-*Note:- If the theme name is changed, then manually upload the theme from the admin panel as it will be considered a new theme.*
+*Note:- For manually uploading the theme, make sure you download the updatd theme and change the theme name (Theme name is the name of the zip file).
+Also make sure to update the meta info of the theme in the file `meta_info.yml` when the theme is updated.*

 ## Production Setup

-1. Set the following configuration for production environment in environment production.rb file:
+1. Set the following configuration for production environment in environment file `production.rb`:
   ```ruby
   config.assets.compile = true
   config.public_file_server.enabled = true